 On the way out of the room my dad stopped and looked at the other babies.
 From where I was standing I could tell they were all larger and healthier-looking than Hope.
 The baby nearest Hope yawned and opened its eyes for several seconds before going back to sleep.

 I placed my index finger in Hope’s hand.
 One of the things I liked about babies is that they instinctively grab your finger.
 I waited for Hope to grab mine.
 She didn’t move.
 Gently I curled her hand around my finger.
 Her hand was so small that it couldn’t fit all the way around.
 I thought about taking Hope home from the hospital, healthy as ever, and tucking her safely in her crib.
 I thought about her learning to crawl, walk, and talk, and taking her to her first day of school.
-I thought these things because it was what I wanted to do even though I didn’t they would ever happen.
+I thought these things because it was what I wanted to do even though I didn’t think they would ever happen.

 A tinkling noise like that of a small bell chimed from the computer next to Hope.
 I looked up at the screen.
 A small light was flashing.
 I looked frantically around for a nurse.
 Peggy was cooing and talking with the baby closest to the door.